utopia-group/TypeT5/README.md

 ## Development
 - Formatter: We use `black` for formatting with the default options.
-- Type Checker: We use Pylance for type checking.
-It's the built-in type checker shipped with the VSCode Python plugin and can be enabled by setting `Python > Anlaysis > Type Checking Mode` to `basic`.
+- Type Checker: We use Pylance to type check this codebase.
+It's the built-in type checker shipped with the VSCode Python extension and can be enabled by setting `Python > Anlaysis > Type Checking Mode` to `basic`.